BlackChaosNL/Demo-App/README.md

 Builds the app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.
-Your app is ready to be deployed by copying these files to a hosting!
+Your app is ready to be deployed by copying the `/build` folder to a hosting!

 ### Docker

 To deploy this app on a Docker enabled system, you can follow the following steps:

 1. Make sure docker is enabled on your system.
-To install Docker on a few different machines, you can click on: [Linux Machine (Ubuntu)](https://www.linux.com/tutorials/how-install-and-use-docker-linux/), [Windows 10](https://www.how2shout.com/how-to/how-to-install-docker-on-windows-10.html) or [Mac OSX](https://docs.docker.com/docker-for-mac/install/).
+To install Docker on your machine, you can use the following guides: [Linux Machine (Ubuntu)](https://www.linux.com/tutorials/how-install-and-use-docker-linux/), [Windows 10](https://www.how2shout.com/how-to/how-to-install-docker-on-windows-10.html) or [Mac OSX](https://docs.docker.com/docker-for-mac/install/).
 2. Clone this repository with `git clone git@github.com:BlackChaosNL/Demo-App.git`
 3. Build the image to use later: `docker build . -t _jv_dashboard`
 4. Start the image with the command: `docker run _jv_dashboard`